AUTHOR: April Wheeler - CPA, CGA

 How do you set the tone at the top?

 By creating, implementing and adhering to policies and procedures that are ethical and promote integrity.
-A board of directors and management team that adheres to the organization’s policies and procedures will set an example of the behaviour expected from employees.
-However, if a member of the board or management consistently makes an exception for themselves, they are setting an unethical tone at the top.
+An owner(s) and/or management team that adheres to the company’s policies and procedures will set an example of the behaviour expected from employees.
+However, if an owner and/or management consistently makes an exception for themselves, they are setting an unethical tone at the top.

 Most employees will mirror the behaviour and actions of their superiors.
 Thus, it is important to set the correct tone.
 Members of management or an owner(s) who are seen not providing receipts for reimbursement, failing to use timesheets, or failing to get approval for travel expenses, are highlighting opportunities for their employees to defraud the company.

 Thus, it is important to emphasize the importance of ethics and controls at staff meetings and demonstrate that compliance is expected of everyone – owners, management and staff – at all times.

 For more information on how to set internal controls, please contact your McCay Duff advisor.